laino/final-pm/doc/README.md

                              to max-buffered-log-bytes.
   -f, --follow               When using the log action, will output new log lines continously as they
                              appear.
-  --help-usage               Short usage guide.
+  -h, --help                 Print short usage guide.
-  -h, --help                 Slightly more verbose usage guide.
+  --help-usage               Print slightly more verbose usage guide.
+  --help-generations         Print help page about generations.
+  --help-example             Print a short example application.
-  --help-configuration       Print annotated default configuration.
+  --help-configuration       Print full configuration help.
   --help-all                 Print full help page.
 </pre>